Madrid, New Mexico — Green Home For Sale

 What makes your home a Green or Healthy Home?

 This home has numerous organic/natural and energy/water efficient features.
 It is located in a vast pristine high desert wilderness area (Juniper-Pinyon Pine zone) with very low-density human population.
 The house is off-grid and fully powered by a professionally installed photovoltaic solar system with three sets of arrays (one tracking), industrial battery bank, automatic propane back-up Kohler generator, and fully equipped power room.
-Private well with storage tank holding thousands of gallons of water and monitored by an automatic fill system.
+Private well with storage tank holding approx. 1,500 gallons of water and monitored by an automatic fill system.
 Fully equipped boiler room with on-demand hot water and whole-house water filtration.
 Energy/water efficient washer, dryer and refrigerator.

 The house is constructed of adobe bricks handmade on site from the earth excavated to form the house foundation.
 The roof is corrugated metal.
 The interior of the perimeter walls as well as two free-standing interior walls are traditional hand plastered mud and straw.
 Painted walls, cabinets, trim, etc. are all NO VOC or LOW VOC.
 Floors are colored, polished concrete with hot water radiant heat beneath (2 thermostat controlled zones).
 The large great room fireplace as well as the outdoor patio fireplace are masoned with locally- sourced stone.
-The home has been cleaned and maintained with fragrance-free, non/lowest toxic, alternative products for over 16 years.
+The home has been cleaned and maintained with fragrance-free, non/lowest toxic, alternative products for 17 years.

 Four sets of double-paned glass French doors open onto a 660 sq. ft. screened porch running along the entire north side of the house.
-These doors remain open all summer.
+These doors can remain open all summer.
 South facing as well as east and west windows can be “worked” with porch doors to create constant cross ventilation with clean, fresh airflow, keeping the warm season house temperatures comfortable and the esthetic beautiful.
 The relative coolness of the summer nights is absorbed by the adobe bricks which contributes to this effect.
-All windows and exterior glass doors are double-paned.
+All windows and glass doors are double-paned.
 Ceiling fans throughout.

 The house is set inside a natural berm and mature shade trees along the south and east sides.
 This situation, along with the north-side porch, regulates both hot and cold temperatures year round.
 The adobe bricks store outside heat from the countless sun-drenched winter days as well as the interior ambient heat from the radiant floor heating system, thereby maintaining a lovely, even warmth all winter long.
 The absence of heating and air conditioning ducts is a major boon to health.